HHS-Team670/MustangLib/pull_request_template.md

 The files were not being used anywhere except fieldConstants (outdated file) Change does not affect any subsystems.

+Also fixed errors from 2025 main branch
+- Class Name does not match file name
+- SetDesiredHeading readded to XboxSwerveDrive

 ## Affected Subsystems

 Please check the subsystems that will be affected by this change